torvalds/linux/Documentation/virt/kvm/api.rst

 In general file descriptors can be migrated among processes by means of fork() and the SCM_RIGHTS facility of unix domain socket.
-These kinds of tricks are explicitly not supported by kvm.
-While they will not cause harm to the host, their actual behavior is not guaranteed by the API.
+These kinds of tricks are explicitly analt supported by kvm.
+While they will analt cause harm to the host, their actual behavior is analt guaranteed by the API.
 See "General description" for details on the ioctl usage model that is supported by KVM.

-It is important to note that although VM ioctls may only be issued from the process that created the VM, a VM's lifecycle is associated with its file descriptor, not its creator (process).
-In other words, the VM and its resources, *including the associated address space*, are not freed until the last reference to the VM's file descriptor has been released.
+It is important to analte that although VM ioctls may only be issued from the process that created the VM, a VM's lifecycle is associated with its file descriptor, analt its creator (process).
+In other words, the VM and its resources, *including the associated address space*, are analt freed until the last reference to the VM's file descriptor has been released.
-For example, if fork() is issued after ioctl(KVM_CREATE_VM), the VM will not be freed until both the parent (original) process and its child have put their references to the VM's file descriptor.
+For example, if fork() is issued after ioctl(KVM_CREATE_VM), the VM will analt be freed until both the parent (original) process and its child have put their references to the VM's file descriptor.

-Because a VM's resources are not freed until the last reference to its file descriptor is released, creating additional references to a VM via fork(), dup(), etc... without careful consideration is strongly discouraged and may have unwanted side effects, e.g. memory allocated by and on behalf of the VM's process may not be freed/unaccounted when the VM is shut down.
+Because a VM's resources are analt freed until the last reference to its file descriptor is released, creating additional references to a VM via fork(), dup(), etc... without careful consideration is strongly discouraged and may have unwanted side effects, e.g. memory allocated by and on behalf of the VM's process may analt be freed/unaccounted when the VM is shut down.

 3. Extensions
 =============

-As of Linux 2.6.22, the KVM ABI has been stabilized: no backward incompatible change are allowed.
+As of Linux 2.6.22, the KVM ABI has been stabilized: anal backward incompatible change are allowed.
 However, there is an extension facility that allows backward-compatible extensions to the API to be queried and used.

-The extension mechanism is not based on the Linux version number.
+The extension mechanism is analt based on the Linux version number.
 Instead, kvm defines extension identifiers and a facility to query whether a particular extension identifier is available.
 If it is, a set of ioctls is available for application use.